New Mexico foster and adoption guidelines

 Find information on all agencies in New Mexico.

-There are 2,316 children in foster care in New Mexico; 705 of these children are waiting for adoptive families.
+There are approximately 2,300 children in foster care in New Mexico; 70 of these children are waiting for adoptive families.

 Children become available for adoption for a number of reasons, including neglect or abuse.
 Children often experience conflicting emotions or grief over the loss of important people in their lives.

-Our children currently live in foster homes, group homes or treatment centers.
+New Mexico children currently live in foster homes, group homes, and treatment centers.